srobo-legacy/comp-ranker/README.md

-ranker
+Ranker
 ======

 Given a collection of entrants and their scores, it will sort them and return their ranked points